-There’s a place within the heart of India wherein albino ghost timber unfold their gnarled roots across the forest floor, and Bengal tigers stalk thru teak leaves where villagers in saffron and sapphire saris wave from the side of dusty roads.
-Where sloth bears do their gradual dance via tall grasses and baya weaver birds flock to their nests against smouldering marigold sunsets.
+There’s a place within the heart of India wherein albino ghost timber unfolds their gnarled roots across the forest floor, and Bengal tigers stalk thru teak leaves where villagers in saffron and sapphire saris wave from the side of dusty roads.
+Sloth bears do their gradual dance via tall grasses, and baya weaver birds flock to their nests against smoldering marigold sunsets.
 This is the Seoni forest in Madhya Pradesh, and even if you’ve by no means been there, we all recognize this jungle.
 The location stimulated Rudyard Kipling’s seminal work, The Jungle Book.
 Whether you study the tales as a toddler or understand them via one among Disney’s silver screen adaptations, Mowgli’s wooded area exists as a frequent, mythic narrative of the dark, foreboding jungle wherein nature regulations ultimate.

 “Keep your eye open for stripes,” says Chinmay, devoid of all sarcasm.